Please follow the steps below to learn more about how to apply for admission. We look forward to meeting you!

 If an applicant has completed the WISC or Stanford-Binet within three years, we will accept those results.
 We can also provide the names of local professionals who administer these tests for a fee (about $500).

 Our preferred assessment is the TORR for high school applicants, and the TORRjr for middle school applicants, which are administered at our school and scored independently by The Disciplined Reading and Learning Research Laboratory at the University of Maryland, which is led by Dr. Patricia Alexander.
 The TORR is a test of fluid cognitive ability, and is administered without cost to applicants.

 We welcome students who want to join during the academic year.
 We often find our best 9th and 10th grade students join us during the year, because they've given their traditional school a chance, and have found it wanting.

-Superior faculty, challenging texts, personalized attention with small class sizes, and a phenomenal social environment are why parents continue to invest in a Loudoun School for the Gifted education.
+Superior faculty, challenging texts, personalized attention with small class sizes, and a phenomenal social environment are why parents continue to invest in an LSG education.

 Here you will find answers to the questions that we get asked the most often.